vilkoos/my_data_analyst_portfolio/500_where_I_am_now.md

 - Domain Expertise.
 In a sense there can be no such thing as enough domain expertise, but with the domain I plan to tackle - public policy - I'm pretty familiar.

 According to O'Neil and Schutt I'm clearly on my way to being a full fetched data annalist.
 However there are some areas that still need work when we accept their definition of data science.

+## What kind of data scientist?
+We can conclude that data science is a very broad field.
+This field can be partitioned in several ways.

+One way to partition would be after domain of expertise.
+In my case that would be public policy.

+An other way would be to partition by used techniques.
+Basically I need techniques to:
+- collect data from the internet,
+- wrangle the data,
+- do the analysis,
+- publish on  the internet.

+What I in all likelihood do not need is techniques for [Big Data](http://en.wikipedia.org/wiki/Big_data) (i.e. parallel processing massive distributed data sets).

+So in terms of Conway I want to be a "traditional" policy researcher with "small" data hacking skills.
+I think I'm well on my way to that goal (70 to 90% of the competencies already are in place).
+But there is clearly still some work to do.

 ## Notes
 (1) now at the time of writing is November 2014.